soulwax/pytreeprint/README.md

 ## Credits

 This project was inspired by the standard `tree` command and aims to provide a more feature-rich alternative for Windows users.
 Feel free to contribute or suggest new features to enhance the tool further.
-Pull requests are welcome!

 ## Contact / Author

-For issues, suggestions, or feedback, please contact the author at <https://github.com/soulwax>
+__For issues, suggestions, or feedback, please contact the author at <https://github.com/soulwax>, or create a new issue on GitHub, or submit a pull request, any feedback is welcome.__